Daniel-Abrecht/Discretionary-Program-Access-Control/Discretionary Program Access Control.md

 currently there just doesn't quiet cut it.

-## Proposed solution, Unix Program Permissions
+## Proposed solution, Discretionary Program Access Control

 In a nutshell, I propose to add a program user id (PUID) and program group id (PGID) in addition to the already existing existing user and group ids.
 In addition to that, we need seperate users and groups